 Jardins Majorelle designed by famed painter Jacques Majorelle and later rescued from a potential hotel project by Yves Saint Laurent and Pierre Bergé deserve at least a whole afternoon.
 Strolling around the lush grounds with its colorful pots and art is a welcome breather from the hustle and bustle of the city.
 It is also home to the Berber Museum which was formerly Jacques Majorelle’s studio and Yves Saint Laurent Museum.
 The well-preservated rooms have a curated collection that tells the story of the indigenous North African people.

 If you love fashion, you can’t miss a visit to Yves the Saint Laurent Museum.
 Seems like it is a popular place in Marrakech and be prepared for long lines, crowds, and selfie stick toting fashionistas.

-Experiencing a traditional Hammam is one of the top things to do in Marrakech.
+A traditional Hammam is one of the must-have experiences and top things to do in Marrakech.
 The exfoliating glove and the Moroccan black soap are used for this traditional ritual.
 The plant pulp contains black olives rich in vitamin E and gets the skin ready to scrub.
 A rough exfoliating glove (kessa in Arabic) is used by the attendant usually a woman to remove the dead skin.
 The benefits of a traditional hammam in Marrakech include removing toxins, increases blood flow and lymphatic improvement.
 It offers deep cleaning and purification of the skin and physical and spiritual relaxation.

 A hammam in Marrakech offers a time of relaxation and wellness where the skin can return to its natural brightness.
 Be prepared stripped naked and to see layers of old dead skin being peeled away!
 There are many Spas and Hammams in Marrakech that offer this and we opted for the experience at 72 Riad Living where we spent a night.
 It was private and intimate and one that still brings giggles in our family.